eclipsevortex/SubVortex/subvortex/miner/neuron/README.md

 docker ps
 ```

-You should see a container named `subvortex-miner`.
+You should see a container named `subvortex-miner-neuron`.

 <br />